anthropics/anthropic-cookbook/skills/summarization/evaluation/README.md

 *Note: For this example you will not need to run `npx promptfoo@latest init` there is already an initialized `promptfooconfig.yaml` file in this directory*

 See the official docs [here](https://www.promptfoo.dev/docs/getting-started)

+#### NOTE - Additional Deps
+For this example you will need to install the following dependencies in order for our custom_evals to run properly.

+`pip install nltk rouge-score`

 ### Getting Started